DSSA-Stockton-University/lectures-data-gathering-and-warehousing/lectures_data_warehousing/wk_04_storage_and_retrieval.md

 * **File format** - It is simpler to use `binary` format.
 * **Deleting records** - Append special deletion record to the data file (_tombstone_) that tells the merging process to discard previous values.
 * **Crash recovery** - If restarted, the in-memory hash maps are lost.
 You can recover from reading each segment but that would take long time.
 You can speed up recovery by storing a snapshot of each segment hash map on disk.
 * **Partially written records** - The database may crash at any time.
-A `checksums` allowing corrupted parts of the log to be detected and ignored.
+A `checksum` allowing corrupted parts of the log to be detected and ignored.
 * **Concurrency control** - As writes are appended to the log in a strictly sequential order, a common implementation is to have a single writer thread.
 Segments are immutable, so they can be read concurrently by multiple threads.

  Append-only design turns out to be good for several reasons: